CCGAMER/URD/README.md

 # URD
-#undo redo pattern for C# applications
+#Undo Redo Pattern for C# applications

-this is a basic undo pattern for .NET applications. developed for use in GS subtitle project (not published) in this pattern when you want a undo / redo able action you will need to warp that action with using statement. as a example if you going to change a property you can do this
+This is a basic undo pattern for .NET applications which is developed for the use in the project GS Subtitle (not published).
+In this pattern when you want a undo / redo able action you will need to warp that action with using statement.
+As an example if you going to change a property, you can do this:
 ```C#
 using (new PropertyChange(Object, "Property", "Property changed "))
 {
   Object.Property="new value";
 }
 ```
-now the change you made to the "Property" property of the "Object" object is added to the drop out stack and it can undo or redo any time you want.
+Now the change you made to the "Property" property of the "Object" object is added to the drop out stack and it can undo or redo any time you want.

-if you want a undoAble list change you can do it using same syntax
+if you want a undoAble list change you can do it using same syntax:

 ```C#
 private void AddNewItem(<string>List list,string item,bool undoAble)